 Academic integrity is a core principle of the Westerville City Schools.
 It is important that students are given the skills they need in order to have integrity in presenting what they learn, just as it is important for students to develop personal integrity to become socially responsible citizens.
 It is the expectation that students create their work authentically without engaging in academic misconduct.
 Academic misconduct is defined as any activity that tends to compromise the academic integrity of the school district, or subvert the educational process.
 Examples of academic misconduct include, but are not limited to, plagiarism, collusion (unauthorized collaboration), copying the work of another student, possession of unauthorized materials, and/or any other behavior that gains a student an unfair advantage.
 Academic misconduct may be intentional and/or unintentional.
 Unintentional misconduct may occur due to a lack of familiarity with citation rules, misunderstanding course requirements or assignment instructions, or lack of preparation.
-It is important to note that any form of academic misconduct, whether intentional or unintentional, is a violation of the Student Code of Conduct.
+It is important to note that any form of academic misconduct.